LEHOANGNHI/Datastream2R/README.md

 This is a series of functions for downloading data from the Thomson Reuters DataStream DWE server, which provides XML access to the Datstream database of economic and financial information.

+It also provides a function to upload a timeseries into a UCTS.

 Datastream is a paid-for service that provides financial and economic data.